When it comes to paying back your student loans, lenders will often use a third-party servicer to collect the payments.

 Borrowers give using ECSI mixed reviews, but they have an A- rating on the Better Business Bureau website.

-Some customers said that the customer service is awful, the website is hard to navigate, and ECSI charges fees for online payments.
-Others complained about missing payments while the site was under construction.
+Some customers say the customer service is awful, the website is hard to navigate, and ECSI charges fees for online payments.
+Others complain about missing payments while the site was under construction.

 How do I contact ECSI about my student loan?